-If you do have a contract with an electricity supplier
+If you do have a contract with an electricity supplier for the above property.

-Step 1 Find a recent electricity bill – you will need the MPAN from your electricity bill if it is different to the one shown above.
+Step 1 Find a recent electricity bill – you will need the MPAN from your electricity bill if it is different to the one shown above, this is the bottom line of the S number.
 An MPAN is a thirteen digit number beginning [15/23].

 Step 2 Let us know who your supplier is and confirm that the MPAN is correct.